jakir-ruet/aws-practitioner-professional/01-cloud-practitioner/README.md

    - Roles for CloudFormation

 #### IAM Security Tools
-IAM Credentials Report (account-level)
+- IAM Credentials Report (account-level)
-  - a report that lists all your account's users and the status of their various credentials.
+  A report that lists all your account's users and the status of their various credentials
 - IAM Access Advisor (user-level)
   - Access advisor shows the service permissions granted to a user and when those services were last accessed.
   - You can use this information to revise your policies.

-#### Shared Responsibility Model for IAM
+#### Shared Responsibility Model of IAM
 | AWS (Provider)                           | User                                                     |
 | :--------------------------------------- | :------------------------------------------------------- |
 | Infrastructure (global network security) | Users, Groups, Roles, Policies management and monitoring |